 4) Keep an eye out for questions LIKE yours

-I will answer questions I get through the "Private Message" function of Facebook, but I get a lot of those every day and there is no way to mark them as important.
+I will answer questions I get through the "Private Message" function of Facebook, but I get a lot of those every day, and there is no way to mark them as important.
 So your question is likely to get pushed down and fall out of sight and out of mind.
-It will be MUCH more likely to be answered if you drop it in my email (firstname.lastname@example.org) where I can give it a star and come back to it when I have time.
+It will be MUCH more likely to be answered if you drop it in my email (email@example.com), where I can give it a star and come back to it when I have time.
+Also put "MAILBOX" somewhere in the subject line, so that when I do a keyword search for questions, your question comes up.

 6) Be a patron

 Of course if you want to just help this artist/entertainer navigate the perils of a capitalist society, you could always go the total sellout route.
+It may sound crass, but I give preference to the folks keeping me flush in electricity and calm landlords.
 Patreon supporters or anyone who has just dropped a tip into the conspicuously placed tip jar I will happily let jump the queue.